Unfolded Dynamics Approach and Quantum Field Theory: Conclusion

 \section{Conclusion}

 In the paper we have studied the problem of quantization of the unfolded system of the $4d$ scalar field with a self-interaction potential of the general form.
-We have presented and analyzed corresponding classical unfolded system, which is of interest in itself, since the number of available unfolded models is quite limited.
+We have presented and analyzed corresponding classical unfolded system, which is of interest in itself, since the number of available nonlinear unfolded models is quite limited.

 We have proposed three different but related ways of formulating unfolded quantum field theory.
 All of them require classical off-shell unfolded system as the starting point.
-The first one consists in imposing functional Schwinger\textendash Dyson equations as unfolded operator equations on the partition function of the theory.
-This requires finding a consistent commutation relation between unfolded field and unfolded source operators.
-This relation turns out to be quite remarkable: instead of delta-function presented in a standard QFT, an unfolded commutator represents a heat kernel, dependent on an auxiliary variable $\tau$, which appears already in the classical unfolded system, where it parametrizes off-shell descendants of the primary scalar field.
-In the commutator of unfolded quantum fields $\tau$ plays the role of a natural regularizer and thus one may hope that unfolded dynamics approach will provide new instruments for dealing with the problem of divergences in QFT.
+The first one consists in imposing functional Schwinger--Dyson equations as unfolded operator equations on the partition function of the theory.
+This requires finding a consistent commutation relation between operators of an unfolded field and an unfolded source.
+This relation turns out to be quite remarkable: instead of delta-function presented in a standard QFT, an unfolded commutator represents (in the free case) a heat kernel, dependent on an auxiliary variable $\tau$, which appears already in the classical unfolded system, where it parameterizes off-shell descendants of the primary scalar field.
+In the commutator of unfolded quantum fields, $\tau$ plays the role of a natural regularizer and thus one may hope that unfolded dynamics approach will provide new instruments for dealing with the problem of divergences in QFT.
 Another curious feature is that the mentioned unfolded commutator becomes field-dependent in the nonlinear theory, that reflects the nonlinearity of relations between descendants and primaries in the unfolded module.
-We present this formulation and use it to solve the free model, while for nonlinear theories two other formulations seems more handy and promising.
+We have constructed this formulation and have used it to solve the free model, while for nonlinear theories two other formulations seems more handy and promising.

-The second way to formulate unfolded QFT is in terms of the infinite chain of unfolded Schwinger\textendash Dyson equations for correlators, which allows one to perturbatively calculate unfolded correlation functions.
-However, to construct a corresponding unfolded system one has to have a unfolded functional Shwinger\textendash Dyson system from the previous paragraph.
-We present corresponding unfolded system and use it to evaluate a first perturbative correction to the unfolded propagator.
+The second way to formulate unfolded QFT is in terms of the infinite chain of unfolded Schwinger--Dyson equations for correlators, which allows one to perturbatively calculate unfolded correlation functions.
+However, to construct it, one needs an unfolded functional Schwinger--Dyson system from the previous paragraph.
+We have presented a corresponding unfolded correlators system and have used it to evaluate a first perturbative correction to the unfolded propagator.